VeritasDL-zz/SADXCHAOS/README.md

-Thanks to Sora for the code base and helping me with dumb questions\n Thanks to MainMemory, Kell for all the help\n
+Thanks to Sora for the code base and helping me with dumb questions

+Thanks to MainMemory, Kell for all the help

 Thank to the entire SA-1 X-Hax community for everything they continue to do for this game :)